stclib/STC/README.md

 - **stc/cfmt.h** - Implementation of **c_print()** with c++20 *std::format*-like formatting, including automatic detection of argument types.
 - **stc/ccommon.h** - A common include file with a few general definitions.

-The usage of the containers is vert similar to the C++ standard containers, so it should be easy if you are familiar with them.
+The usage of the containers is quite similar to the C++ standard containers, so it should be easy if you are familiar with them.

 All containers mentioned above, except cstr_t and cbitset_t, are generic and therefore typesafe (similar to templates in C++).
 No casting is used.
 A simple example:
 ```C